pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 from outside using a technique called an SSH tunnel, which essentially makes a secure SSH connection to our systems, then sends the MySQL stuff over it.

-There are a number of ways to do this:
+There are a number of ways to do this.
+The first thing you need to know is the SSH hostname for your account:

+* If your account is on our US-based system at `www.pythonanywhere.com`, then the SSH hostname is `ssh.pythonanywhere.com`
+* If your account is on our EU-based system at `eu.pythonanywhere.com`, then the SSH hostname is `ssh.eu.pythonanywhere.com`

+Armed with that, you can do one of the following:

 ## MySQL Workbench